Baked Haddock with Seafood Stuffing

 What temperature do you bake haddock at?

 - Broiling: Broiling is one of my favorite ways to cook haddock since it gets slightly browned and crispy on top.
-Haddock usually takes between 5-7 minutes when it is broiled.
+When it is broiled, haddock usually takes 5-7 minutes.

-- 425 degrees: If you bump the temperature up to 425 degrees, the haddock will take between 9-12 minutes depending on the thickness,
+- 425 degrees: If you bump the temperature up to 425 degrees, the haddock will take 9-12 minutes, depending on its thickness.

 How do I know the haddock is done?